 What is a noninvasive heart imaging procedure?

-Noninvasive testing refers to diagnostic approaches that use an imaging device outside the body.
+Noninvasive testing is a diagnostic approach that uses an imaging device outside the body.
 The most common noninvasive cardiovascular diagnostic tests include:

 - Echocardiogram (echo): This diagnostic procedure uses ultrasound waves to create images of the heart.
 It helps us see how your heart valves are functioning, look at the size of your heart's four chambers, and see if your heart muscle is contracting effectively.

 - Cardiac magnetic resonance imaging (MRI): Cardiac MRI creates a precise scan of your heart and major blood vessels without radiation.
 It takes images using a magnet, radio waves and a computer.
 Our new MRI scanner is wider than normal, which helps reduce anxiety and the feeling of claustrophobia that some patients have.

 - Stress perfusion MRI: We use a drug to mimic the stress of exercise on your heart while taking an MRI.
 This new alternative to other, more invasive tests helps us see how blood flows to the heart during exercise.